kennethgoodman/pythonClass/README.md

 here is a [bash reference](http://ss64.com/bash/).
 Of course you do not have to know all of them, but some of them you will use more then others, such as: cd, ls, mkdir, find.

 Python usually comes installed on these operating systems.
-To check, open spotlight and search for terminal.
-Once open type
+To check, open your applications and search for terminal.
+Once it is opened type

 ```sh
 python --version